 We love nature and in the last 10 years have been farming within a Countryside Stewardship Scheme.
 This has seen us create and manage Orchards, hedgerows, wildlife meadows, grass field headlands, woodlands and ponds in a way that encourages the local biodiversity.

 The farm has footpaths that cross over it and lead to Salwarpe Church.
 Here you can walk through the village and to the canal.
-For the more energetic we have a 5km parkrun that runs over the main grazing fields.
 The immediate fields around the farm are for the cows spring, summer and autumn grazing whilst the fields across the lanes are for the arable and winter forage reserves for the cattle.

 We have lots of machinery on the farm with 3 tractors and a JCB Loader.
 The farm Land Rover is rather dirty and a little battered but does the job.
 Our contractor has a big forager for the grass and maize silage that is our winter forage and the combine harvester is a fine sight to see in the summer.